Kelowna Restaurants and Food Trucks

 Pizza and a promise to taste wine in the same place is a temptation not many people would say no to.
 Stoked Embers Wood Fired Pizza makes that wish come true.
 Their truck sets camp at Penticton right at the heart of Blasted Church Vineyards.
 On a sunny day with hunger pangs that would not wait for a proper meal, this is an offer you cannot resist.

 • Wasabi Ramen and Izakaya

-Japanese Homemade Ramen noodles and eegetarian, pork or chicken broth made daily.
+Japanese Homemade Ramen noodles and vegetarian, pork, or chicken broth are made daily.
 Order regular or spicy it is great both ways.
 Located in downtown Kelowna on Pandosy Ave.
-People make this a for sure stop anytime the come to Kelowna.
+People make this a for sure stop anytime they come to Kelowna.
 Friendly service with informal dining.
 Closed Sundays and Mondays